Kelwing/Gangway/README.md

 ## Introduction
-Gangway is designed to provide a separate authentication service that can be plugged into any project that is designed to utilized OAuth2 from one or more public OAuth2 providers.
+Gangway is designed to provide a separate authentication service that can be plugged into any project that utilizes OAuth2 from one or more public OAuth2 providers.

 It works by running users through a typical OAuth2 flow, obtains the token from the provider, stores the token, provider name that you specify, and expire time in a JWT and signs the